A seven-step communications checklist

 Then ask someone objective to sense-check them.

 Step 6: Reaching out

 Begin the process methodically of communicating your messages to your audiences using the platforms you have identified are best for them

 Ensure you respond to any engagement with the same core messaging you identified at the outset and in the right tone of voice for that audience.

 We’d probably recommend going through the checklist process regularly, probably daily, although mostly you will decide there is no communication required for the majority of your audiences.

-The team at Polymedia are supporting retained clients through this Covid-19 outbreak.
-If you would also like assistance, we can assist at an hourly-rate – just get in touch.
+The team at Polymedia are experienced supporting retained clients through crisis scenarios including the Covid-19 outbreak.
+If you would also like assistance, we can help at an hourly-rate – just get in touch.

 Call Jo Kedward, Graeme Patfield or Julie Fuge on 01329 822866.